petterreinholdtsen/free-culture-lessig/README.md

 Todo
 ----

- * Convert remaining figures to SVG.
- * Figure out a way to translate SVGs, or pick the correct of the original and translated SVGs for the English and Norwegian version.
  * Complete translation of the foot notes.
  * Figure out translation of the words/phrases marked with a star (*)
- * Decide which docbook to PDF processor to use (dblatex, docbook-xsl/fop or xmlto).
- * Decide how to handle chapter numbering.
- * Decide the paper size to use.
- * Figure out where to print the book.
- * Get ISBN numbers (from Thomas Gramstad).
- * Decide what content to include in the colophon page.
  * Complete the spell checking of the content (using the txt version is easiest).
  * Complete the proof reading.